 - Arts and Law, Engineering and Physical Sciences, Life and Environmental Sciences, Medical and Dental Sciences, Social Sciences

 - Deadline for applying

-The University of Birmingham is pleased to announce the Birmingham Masters Scholarship scheme.
-We will be offering awards of £2,000 per scholarship to outstanding students wishing to undertake Masters study at the University during 2020.
+We are offering over 200 awards of £2,000 to support the brightest and best applicants wishing to undertake Masters study at the University during 2023-24.